-These cartoons were created by famous cartoonists and given to Charlie during his tenure at This Week Magazine where they hung on his office walls.
+These illustrations were created by famous cartoonists and given to Charlie during his tenure at This Week Magazine where they hung on his office walls.

-These were then given to me by a family member in 2016.
+These were then given to me by my step mother in 2016.
 They were in old frames which I’ve kept and carefully restored with new backings and museum glass.
 The images were scanned carefully as to not damage any of the art as some of them are 70 plus years old.
 The works are self-portraits of the cartoonists.

 Charlie’s office was known throughout the industry as Outer Mongolia.
 You’ll spot a few references to that in two of these images.

 Click on a cartoon for a larger version.